glosings0n/ZungumzaAI/README.md

 ## About the Project

-Protracted conflicts in Eastern Africa have caused large-scale displacement.
+Protracted conflicts in Eastern DRC have caused large-scale displacement.
 In many Internally Displaced Persons (IDP) camps, children have limited access to physical schools.
 At the same time, many EdTech systems and modern AI tools systematically exclude